nstephenh/BSCopy/readme.md

 As with the weapon script, you can then copy this into the Shared Selection Entry section in your file.

-## Parse raw text directly from an epub
+## Parse raw text directly from a document
-Why not from a PDF?
-Because PDF isn't super machine parsable.

 Unlike the other scripts, I can't rely on standard libraries to read epubs (Well, I could, but I don't want too), and beautiful soup makes reading html from the epub much easier.
+And PDF is even more difficult.

+### Epub
-You will need to install these dependencies with `pip install -r requirements.txt`

-More documentation forthcoming, but essentially, you can modify settings in  `read_from_epub.py` and run it.
+Install dependencies with `pip install -r epub_requirements.txt` More documentation forthcoming, but essentially, you can modify settings in  `read_from_epub.py` and run it.

+### PDF

+If an epub is available, there's much more layout data we can easily parse in an epub.
+Reading from PDF is a WIP.

+Install dependencies with `pip install -r pdf_requirements.txt`.
+The single requirement is a wrapper for poppler, which has to be installed via Conda.

 ## Copy changes from one file to another
 The copying function of BSCopy was set up originally, to copy the shared selection entry links from a template file